Jigar-Gadhia/token-price-oracle/README.md

 - **Persistent Storage**: Stores price data in MongoDB.
 - **Rate Limit Handling**: Implements `p-retry` for robust API calls to external services like Alchemy and CoinGecko.
 - **Dockerized Deployment**: Runs entirely in Docker with separate containers for frontend, backend, Redis, and MongoDB.
+- **Bun.js Support**: Supports Bun.js as a fast alternative to npm for package management and runtime (backend can also use Node.js).

 ## Project Structure
 ```